LilLoveBytes/mastermind-game-li/README.md

 1. Option 1: Through the browser

 - After starting the Flask server and the React development server, open your browser and go to http://localhost:3000 to play the game utilizing a simple UI on the webpage.
+Note: the secret combo will be logged to the terminal where Flask server is running, but it will not be exposed to the user on the web browser.

 2. Option 2: Postman API Request